-No persons, except authorized Law Enforcement Officers "LEO" (this does not include Contracted LEO), Qualified Wildlife personnel employed or contracted by Port, may possess any firearms, ammunition or explosives when entering or within a Restricted Access Areas or in any Port of Seattle owned facility and/or property without written permission from the ASC unless under escort by a Port Police Officer.
-Requests for permission to possess firearms, ammunition or explosives when entering or within Restricted Access Areas or in any Port of Seattle owned facility and/or property shall be submitted in writing to the ASC who has the sole discretion in granting or denying such requests.
+No persons, except authorized Law Enforcement Officers "LEO" (this does not include Contracted LEO), Qualified Wildlife personnel employed or contracted by Port, may possess any firearms, ammunition or explosives when entering or within a Restricted Access Areas or acting in their capacity to provide security within any Port of Seattle owned facility and/or property without written permission from the ASC unless under escort by a Port Police Officer.
+Requests for permission to possess firearms, ammunition or explosives when entering or within Restricted Access Areas or while acting within their capacity to provide security within any Port of Seattle owned facility and/or property shall be submitted in writing to the ASC who has the sole discretion in granting or denying such requests.
 Failure to comply with this requirement regarding firearms and/or explosives will result in a non-appealable Security Violation with a minimum two (2)-year Airport-Issued ID Media revocation and may bring possible civil and criminal charges when applicable.
 Security violations related to the possession of ammunition will result in a citation.
 (See also SECTION 2: PUBLIC USE OF AIRPORT, Firearms)